return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

 has completed at frame end.
 If the flag is not returned display list completion has been delayed by one frame because the display list commit raced with the frame end interrupt.
-The function always returns with the flag set in header mode as display list processing is then not continuous and races never occur.
+The function always returns with the flag set in single-shot mode as display list processing is then not continuous and races never occur.

 The VSP1_DL_FRAME_END_INTERNAL flag indicates that the previous display list